w3f/research/docs/polkadot/networking/3-avail-valid.md

 The proxying protocol is straightforward, since the private validator node and the sentry nodes trust each other.

 1. Inbound, the protocol does not require any special headers (unwrapping/rewrapping of the content).
-Whenever a sentry node accepts an incoming connection, it forwards it directly onto the single sentry node.
+Whenever a sentry node accepts an incoming connection, it forwards it directly onto the corresponding validator node.

     Justification: in our A&V direct-sending protocol, the contents are all signed by their authors, so there is no need for extra checking at the sentry node, although this may be done either to simplify the code or as extra "defense in depth".
 In all cases, proper exercise of flow control at the private validator node is necessary to prevent the sentry node from spamming it by mistake.